Leopold I of Belgium: Role in family affairs and the death of Louise

 Per Defrance, the mood in the royal court fell sombre dramatically after this.
 Leopold and Louise's children, who were barely teenagers, suffered in the absence of their mother and were often left to nannies.
 Louise had personally educated her children and now tutors needed to be found.
 Leopold became more reclusive and distanced from his family, with it becoming normal for their only form of communication to be by letter, either in French or German.
 Leopold found comfort in Louise's friend and his daughter's tutor, Countess Denise d'Hulst, and he attempted to father his two sons, who began regularly rebelling against him.

 As his children aged, Leopold was gladdened to see his eldest son and daughter marry into the House of Habsburg-Lorraine, who served as the Emperors of Austria and previously of the Holy Roman Empire.
 In 1853, Leopold's eldest son married Marie Henriette of Austria, a first cousin of Emperor Franz Joseph I. Four years later, Leopold encouraged the matrimonial pairing of his daughter, Charlotte, with Archduke Maximilian of Austria, who was later appointed the Emperor of Mexico.
-Additionally, Leopold's great-nephew, Edward, Prince of Wales (the future Edward VII), married Alexandra of Denmark in 1862 under the auspices of Leopold.
-Edward's mother, Queen Victoria, continued Leopold's legacy of arranging royal marriages for the family, becoming nicknamed the "grandmother of Europe".
+Additionally, Leopold's great-nephew, Albert Edward, Prince of Wales (the future Edward VII), married Alexandra of Denmark in 1862 under the auspices of Leopold.
+Albert Edward's mother, Queen Victoria, continued Leopold's legacy of arranging royal marriages for the family, becoming nicknamed the "grandmother of Europe".
 However, Leopold's role in Belgian diplomacy diminished in favour of the government in the later years of his reign.
 In 1859, he failed to convince his Cabinet to send a Belgian brigade to support Anglo-French naval troops in China, and in 1863, he played little role in negotiations concerning the purchase of the Scheldt toll.